ixofoundation/ixo-blockchain/x/bonds/spec/03_messages.md

 | BondDid       | `did.Did`   | DID of the bond we are interacting with (e.g. `did:ixo:U7GK8p8rVhJMKhBVRCJJ8c`)

 This message is expected to fail if:
-- bond does not exist
+- bond does not exist or bond state is not OPEN
 - withdrawer is not the bond's controller
 - bond DID or withdrawer DID is not a valid DID
 - amount is not a valid amount